hatsunea/HVC-C1B_SDK-Android/README.md

 ### 4. Links to the application
 (1) Reference
 Reference omron.HVC.Droid.dll into it.
+Or To install OMRON HVC-C SDK for Xamarin.Android, run the following command in the  Package Manager Console.
+PM> Install-Package omron.HVC.Droid

 (2) using
 The HVC classes will be useable if they are imported as follows in the application source: